tdwg/website/conferences/2024/index.md

 ## [Code of Conduct](/conferences/2024/code-of-conduct/)

 By registering for and/or participating in conference sessions, workshops, panels, field trips, social events, or any other activity related to the SPNHC – TDWG 2024 Conference, you agree to abide by this [Code of Conduct](/conferences/2024/code-of-conduct/).
 This includes activities within the local community.
 As a participant in the conference, you represent our organizations and the shared values of our chosen professions.
 [Read more...](/conferences/2024/code-of-conduct/)

+## Visa requirements

+The Ministry of Foreign Affairs of Japan is the recommended site [https://www.mofa.go.jp/j_info/visit/visa/index.html](https://www.mofa.go.jp/j_info/visit/visa/index.html) for information about visas for traveling to Japan.

 ## Accommodations